 Age and Height

 The late star was born under the sign of Libra.
-People born under this sign are artistic and are best known to be an actor, painter, or dancer.
+People born under this sign are artistic and best known to be actors, painters, or dancers.
 Looking at Lindley, we cannot deny but agree with it.

 Furthermore, the actress had grace and aura, which demanded attention from people.
-With her 5 feet 8 inches(173 cm) height and her petite figure, Lindley graced the cover.
-Even more, her blonde hair and beautiful ocean blue eyes complemented her beauty.
+Lindley graced the cover with her 5 feet 8 inches(173 cm) height and her petite figure.
+Even more, her blonde hair and beautiful ocean blue eyes complimented her beauty.

 Audra Lindley: Career

-The American actress gained entry in Hollywood at an early age thanks to her father.
+The American actress gained entry into Hollywood at an early age thanks to her father.
 Though she mostly did stunt work, it made her happy.
 Around the same time, Lindley started working in Broadway theatre.
-Similarly, she got to work in many plays including ‘On Golden Pond,’ ‘Playhouse 70’, ‘Long Day Journey’s into Night,’ and ‘Horse Heavens.’
+Similarly, she got to work in many plays, including ‘On Golden Pond,’ ‘Playhouse 70’, ‘Long Day Journey’s into Night,’ and ‘Horse Heavens.’